-- The class teacher will plan lessons according to the specific needs of all groups of children in his/her class and will ensure your child's needs are met. - Teaching Assistants (TAs) under the direction of the class teacher can adapt the planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually or in groups. - Planning and teaching will be adapted on a daily basis, if needed, to meet your child's learning needs.
+- The class teacher will plan lessons according to the specific needs of all groups of children in his/her class and will ensure your child's needs are met. - Teaching Assistants (TAs), under the direction of the class teacher, can adapt the planning to support your child's needs where necessary. - Specific resources and strategies will be used to support your child individually or in groups. - Planning and teaching will be adapted daily, if needed, to meet your child's learning needs.